 A minimum winter night temperature of 10°C (50°F) is fine for lemons.
 Citrus limon is less cold tolerant than C. × meyeri, which survives down to 5°C (41°F).
 Limes and C. limon only tolerate temperatures down to 10°C (50°F).
 Calamondin oranges need a minimum winter night temperature of 13°C (55°F).

 Kumquats are unusual citrus, as the fruits are eaten whole – including the skin.
 Plants are naturally very bushy and highly productive.
 They can tolerate winter temperatures down to 7°C (45°F) – among the hardiest of all citrus.

 Centrally-heated rooms are too hot, lack humidity and light, and stress citrus.

 Citrus are hungry plants and need regular feeding.
-Use high nitrogen summer feed (such as liquid lawn food which is widely available) from late March to late October.
+Use high nitrogen summer feed (such as liquid lawn food which is widely available) from late March to October.

 There is no need to feed from late October to late March.

 In summer, water freely - ideally with rainwater.
 In winter, allow the surface to partially dry out before watering, then water thoroughly with tepid rainwater, allowing excess moisture to drain away.
 Overwatering in winter is one of the commonest problems, so err on the dry side.